Autoethnography: Minor literature autoethnography

-Goals of autoethnography
+Goals

 Adams, Ellis, and Jones recognize two primary purposes for practicing autoethnographic research.
 Given the complicated history of ethnography, "autoethnographers speak against, or provide alternatives to, dominant, taken-for-granted, and harmful cultural scripts, stories, and stereotypes" and "offer accounts of personal experience to complement, or fill gaps in, existing research."As with other forms of qualitative research, autoethnographic "accounts may show how the desire for, and practice of, generalization in research can mask important nuances of cultural issues."

-In addition to providing nuanced accounts of cultural phenomena, Adams, Ellis, and Jones argue that the goal of autoethnography "autoethnography is to articulate insider knowledge of cultural experience."
+In addition to providing nuanced accounts of cultural phenomena, Adams, Ellis, and Jones argue that the goal of autoethnography "is to articulate insider knowledge of cultural experience."
 Underlying this argument is the assumption that "the writer can inform readers about aspects of cultural life that other researchers may not be able to know."
 Importantly, "[i]nsider knowledge does not suggest that an autoethnographer can articulate more truthful or more accurate knowledge as compared to outsiders, but rather that as authors we can tell our stories in novel ways when compared to how others may be able to tell them."

-Uses of autoethnography
+Uses

 Autoethnography is utilized across a variety of disciplines and can be presented in many forms, including but not limited to "short stories, poetry, fiction, novels, photographic essays, personal essays, journals, fragmented and layered writing, and social science prose."

 Symbolic interactionists are particularly interested autoethnography, and examples can be found in a number of scholarly journals, such as Qualitative Inquiry, the Journal of the Society for the Study of Symbolic Interactionism, the Journal of Contemporary Ethnography, and the Journal of Humanistic Ethnography.

 In performance studies, autoethnography acknowledges the researcher and the audience having equal weight.
 Portraying the performed "self" through writing then becomes an aim to create an embodied experience for the writer and the reader.
 This area acknowledges the inward and outward experience of ethnography in experiencing the subjectivity of the author.
 Audience members may experience the work of ethnography through reading/hearing/feeling (inward) and then have a reaction to it (outward), maybe by emotion.
 Ethnography and performance work together to invoke emotion in the reader.

 Autoethnography is also used in film as a variant of the standard documentary film.
 It differs from the traditional documentary film in that its subject is the filmmaker.
 An autoethnographical film typically relates the life experiences and thoughts, views, and beliefs of the filmmaker, and as such, it is often considered to be rife with bias and image manipulation.
 Unlike other documentaries, autoethnographies do not usually make a claim of objectivity.